mad-lab-fau/mad-cookiecutter/python-setup-tips.md

 > **Note**
 > In the past we recommended to use conda to manage Python versions.
-> However, over the past years the default Python installation has improved significantly and you rarly run into issues with scientific packages anymore (which was the main reason to use conda in the past).
+> However, over the past years the default Python installation has improved significantly and you rarely run into issues with scientific packages any more (which was the main reason to use conda in the past).
 > Feel free to use conda if you prefer it, but the new way is more lightweight and easier to maintain in our opinion.

 ## Linux and MacOS